 Inspired to visit Japan?
-Be sure to check out our big sister site, Tokyo Cheapo for a whole heap of good advice.To prevent the spread of COVID-19, many events have been canceled.
+Be sure to check out our big sister site, Tokyo Cheapo for a whole heap of good advice.Organisers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.

 Add to Calendar

 - 0.7 km from West Kensington